 Start learning by working through TensorFlow's getting started guide.
-Then examine the samples provided with the Cloud ML Engine documentation.
-These samples have been developed specifically to work well with Cloud ML Engine.
+Then examine the samples provided with the AI Platform documentation.
+These samples have been developed specifically to work well with AI Platform.

 Train, evaluate, and tune your model

-Cloud ML Engine provides the services you need to train and evaluate your model in the cloud.
-In addition, Cloud ML Engine offers hyperparameter tuning functionality to optimize the training process.
+AI Platform provides the services you need to train and evaluate your model in the cloud.
+In addition, AI Platform offers hyperparameter tuning functionality to optimize the training process.